StackmateNetwork/stackmate.in/content/primer/_index.md

 The final stage of a money, after proving itself as a medium of exchange, is <b>unit of account</b> (UOA).
 When we begin to think in this money.

+When you look at all the things around you, the one thing that unifies them, is their price.
+The value you give it in your local unit of account.

 Civilizations have always converged to a single unit of account, a monetary base unit in which to price all goods and services produced.
 In the past, this unit was gold.
 Gold found its value in its scarcity as a natural resource and expensive cost of production.
 Today, the US Dollar has taken the position of unit of account and finds its value purely in promises backed by force and debt.

 *USD settlements take 3+ days on the base layer called FedWire.*